JoeyHendricks/STATS-PAL/README.md

 print(stats_distance_test.rank)                         # >> C

 ```
-That is it you are good to go to embed advanced statistical analyse into your CID/CD pipeline, so you can make better
+That is it you are all set now to embed advanced statistical analyse into your CID/CD pipeline, so you can make better
 automated decisions when to continue the pipeline or halt it and raise a defect.
 As this comparison is not without
 its pitfalls and complexity **I would recommend continuing to read below** on how this comparison works and how you can
 best interpret its powerful information.